csivitu/ctf-challenges/crypto/The Climb/README.md

 ## Exploit

-You just need to write a program to reverse the the Hill Cipher.
+You just need to write a program to reverse the Hill Cipher.
 <br />

 The flag is: